Travel in the Footsteps of Canada’s Indigenous Peoples

 Enjoy the hotel’s spa, fine dining and educational packages.
 Outdoor activities include shoeshoeing, cycling, boating, visiting Kabir Kouba Waterfall and nearby, a guided tour of the Huron-Wendat’s Fresco, designed by two local artists.
 There’s even a helicopter tour.

-If you’re in Wendake this June 30 to July 2, you can feel the community’s heartbeat at the annual international powwow.
+If you’re in Wendake during the summer, you can feel the community’s heartbeat at the annual international powwow.

 Jeffrey Keay, a Toronto broadcast executive, was recently on a business trip to Iqaluit, population 7,000, and he fell in love.